 The court then has to determine the degree of fault for each party.
 What percentage of the fault is attributable to the defendant?
 What percentage of the fault is attributable to the plaintiff?
 Anything that the plaintiff does is subject to scrutiny, and that would include speed, fatigue, intoxication, distractions, and use of a phone.

-If both the injured party and the at-fault driver were found to be using their cellphones at the time of the accident, the court has to allocate fault.
+If both the injured party and the at-fault driver were found to be using their cellphones at the time of the accident, the court is tasked with establishing negligence.
 In Pennsylvania, as long as the plaintiff is 50% or less responsible for the accident, the plaintiff can still make a recovery.
 Pennsylvania has a system of what is called comparative negligence.
 As long as the plaintiff’s portion of the fault is not more than 50%, the plaintiff can still make a recovery.
 The recovery is then reduced by the portion of the plaintiff’s own fault.
 For example, if the recovery is $100,000 and the plaintiff is 10% responsible for the accident, they can still make a recovery of $90,000.

 It may also be critical to preserve the truck driver’s phone records.
 Cellular providers keep a record of every call and message sent or received, including the duration and the number it was sent from or sent to.
 Cellphone records are only available for a very limited period of time, so time is of the essence.